Aagadu: Filming

 Principal photography commenced on 28 November 2013 at Hyderabad.
 Tamannaah joined the film's sets on 12 December 2013.
 A village set resembling Tadipatri was erected in Gujarat for the film's shoot to avoid local interference from crowds that would ensue if shot in Andhra Pradesh, where Mahesh is a star.
 Few key scenes including a fight sequence were shot at Nanakramguda in a large set.
-The next schedule stated at Bellary from 23 February 2014.
+The next schedule stated at Ballari from 23 February 2014.
 Mahesh did not suffer any injuries during the film's shoot at Bellary, but took rest due to the stress he underwent.
 Filming continued at Hyderabad from 10 March 2014.
 Some comedy scenes were filmed on the principal cast.
 Few scenes were filmed at the Mount Opera in Hyderabad.
 Scenes featuring Mahesh, Prasad and Sood were filmed in early April 2014.

 The film's flashback scenes were being shot at Chiran Fort Club in Hyderabad till 11 April 2014.
 The makers preferred Hyderabad to Jammu and Kashmir and Rajasthan for the remaining portions and 70% of the shoot was completed by late April 2014.
 After filming few portions at Ramoji Film City, the next schedule commenced at Ladakh on 20 May 2014.
 On its completion, majority of the film's shoot was wrapped up.
 After completion of the shoot there, filming continued at Ramoji Film City and Mumbai in June 2014.
 Some crucial scenes on Mahesh, Sood, and others were filmed there.
 The next schedule was planned in Bellary and Kerala from 22 June 2014.
 After its completion, the next schedule commenced in Hyderabad from 6 July 2014.

 Some key scenes were filmed on Mahesh, Tamannaah, Sood and Brahmanandam in Hyderabad till 18 July 2014.
 The intermission action sequences featuring Mahesh, Sood and others were filmed at Ramoji Film City from the next day.
 The climax sequences were shot in August 2014 on Mahesh and other supporting cast at Rachakonda near Ramoji Film City.
 The remaining part of the climax sequences, including an action sequence on Mahesh and Sood, was filmed at the hilly areas in Ramoji Film City.
 After completing the schedule at Europe on 25 August 2014, the unit returned to Hyderabad three days later.
 Principal photography ended on 5 September 2014 at Ooty.